 Mission-style cabinet doors have an Inset panel and a high arch design.

-Raised styles are more often used in overlay installations, but they work for Insets as well.
+Raised styles are often used in overlay installations, but they also work for Insets.
 The cabinet door sits inside the frame, but part of the panel sticks out.
 Because of this, it will have a smooth, flush finish when you run your hand across it.

 Simple Shaker-style doors usually consist of five-piece cabinet doors or drawer front.
 The solid cabinet door is the first piece; four other pieces connect to make a box.
 This box is flush with the Inset cabinetry and appears recessed to the eye.